 While using challenge coins is widespread, and a custom challenge coins pricing quote may differ, key factors must be considered when selecting the correct currency for your organization or group.
 These factors include your audience, the coin’s purpose, and the design.
 Considering all of these will ensure that your custom challenge coin meets the needs and expectations of its intended audience.

 Challenge coins often inspire camaraderie and unity within a team or organization, such as a military unit or sports team.
+There are also EMS challenge coins, which are designed for people in the police force and emergency medical services.
 They can also be given to recognize an employee’s dedication or celebrate a milestone achievement.
 In addition to promoting camaraderie, challenge coins can be a great way to honor a member of your organization who has served in the Armed Forces or other branches of service.

 When choosing the type of metal to be used for your challenge coin, you will need to consider the color options available.
 Brass is a popular choice because of its versatility.
 It can be polished to reveal a glossy or matte finish, depending on the desired look of your coin.
 Brass is also a budget-friendly option.